LYNCH·LLP

 Questions about Examiner Minh Chau Nguyen

-• What is Minh Chau Nguyen's overall allowance rate?
+• What is Examiner Nguyen's overall allowance rate?

 • How many art units does this examiner cover?

-The 67% rate is the percentage of decided applications (allowed plus abandoned).
-It describes the examiner's historical record and is not a prediction of any specific application's outcome.
+The allowance rate is a historical statistic of outcomes on concluded applications.
+It describes the examiner's past record and is not a prediction of any specific pending application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION